-You haven’t visited Razlog yet?
-It is time to fill this gap, because the town really is worth seeing!
+You haven’t visited the small but pretty alive town of Razlog yet?
+Then, it is time to fill this gap because around here, there is plenty worth seeing!

-From Meo Mia, Mahi Mia, Meomia, Mehomia to Razlog
+From Meo Mia, Mahi Mia, Meomia, and Mehomia to Razlog

-Many, many years ago, during the time of the Thracians, a settlement was formed on the territory of today’s town of Razlog, which was called Mehomia.
+Many years ago, during the time of the Thracians, a settlement was formed on the territory of today’s town of Razlog called Mehomia.

-According to some historians, the name of the settlement comes from „meh” (a bag made of animal skin).
+According to some historians, the settlement’s name comes from „meh” (a bag made of animal skin).
 It was also called this way because of the skins, in which the tar that was harvested in the area was transferred.

-For the first time the name of the settlement was mentioned in a document signed by Basil II Bulgar Slayer in 1019.
-In this document the settlement was mentioned as part of the Velbazhd diocese.
+For the first time, the name of the settlement was mentioned in a document signed by Basil II Bulgar Slayer in 1019.
+This document noted that the settlement was a part of the Velbazhd diocese.

-Mehomia was also mentioned in the Rila charter from 1378, as tsar Ivan Shishman listed the settlements that are subordinated to the Rila Monastery, and he mentioned the „popes of Razlog”.
+Mehomia was also mentioned in the Rila charter from 1378.
+There, tsar Ivan Shishman listed the settlements subordinated to the Rila Monastery, and he mentioned the „popes of Razlog”.

-During the Ottoman Rule the settlement was mentioned also in a document from 1576 under the name „Mehomia village”.
-According to this document, the village belonged to Razlog district in the Ottoman Empire, where lived mainly dzhelepkeshanski families (sheep breeders).
+During the Ottoman Rule, the settlement was mentioned in a document from 1576 under the name „Mehomia village”.
+According to this document, the village belonged to the Razlog district in the Ottoman Empire, where lived mainly dzhelepkeshanski families (sheep breeders).

 Over the years, the settlement has grown, crafts have developed, and Mehomia has become a well-developed and thriving settlement.